Infant Occupational Therapy

 Cara Daubenspeck, OTR/L, IBCLC, PMH-C

 Hi, I am Cara.
 I am a mother of three who all had some feeding difficulties as infants.
 It was hard to find the right help, so I have made it my mission to help families get the care they deserve here in Charleston, West Virginia.
-I have been a pediatric occupational therapist for 15 years and have worked solely with infants, toddlers and their families since 2014.
+I have been a pediatric occupational therapist for almost 16 years and have worked solely with infants, toddlers and their families since 2014.
 I started as a certified lactation counselor in 2015 and became an International Board Certified Lactation Consultant IBCLC in 2021.
 I am the only OT/IBCLC in West Virginia.
 I have many other certifications and trainings including being a TummyTime!
 Method Professional, Certified Infant Massage Instructor, and Tethered Oral Tissue Specialty Trained (TOTs).
 I am always learning and have also completed hundreds of hours of infant and toddler specific continuing education related to feeding, sensory integration, and overall child development.
 Most recently, I completed a certification in Perinatal Mental Health and will be incorporating those strategies to deliver comprehensive care to families.

 Utilizing a whole body approach to feeding